108mk/E0-225_Design_and_Analysis_of_Algorithms/README.md

 # E0-225_Design_and_Analysis_of_Algorithms
 This is my personal repository for E0225: Design and Analysis of Algorithms.
 It is a foundational course at the Computer Science department, IISc Bengaluru.
 It aims to develop algorithmic thinking in students.
+You can find my codes and assignment solution along with class notes.
+Feel free to fork and use.
+Don't hesitate to report mistakes if you find them in the documents.

 :accessibility: Highlights of important algorithmic paradigms and their real-world applications:
 ## Part-I: Greedy, Divide & Conquer and Dynamic Programming